wadigzon/lightfeatherio_challenge/README.md

 Java Challenge for Lightfeather

 # How to execute this
- Once you have cloned a copy of this project go to .\lightfeatherio_challenge\src\main\java\com\lightfeatherio\challenge To compile do
+ Once you have cloned a copy of this project go to (cd to) .\lightfeatherio_challenge\src\main\java\com\lightfeatherio\challenge To compile do
 \> javac ChallengeMain.java
 To run the challenge do
 \> java ChallengeMain